Best Peptides for Injury Recovery (2026): BPC-157, TB-500 & More

 - Promoted stem and progenitor cell migration to injury sites[8]

-- Anti-inflammatory effects through macrophage modulation and cytokine regulation
+- Anti-inflammatory, anti-fibrotic effects through macrophage modulation[13]

 - The broader functional domains of the full-length peptide may provide benefits beyond what TB-500 (the active fragment) alone offers